 It's a historic discovery, one that promises to be invaluable in driving road safety regulations as CBD and cannabis laws change around the world.
 The way opens for a more conscious and non-demonized use of cannabidiol.

 An alternating phase approach

-“While some previous studies have looked at the effects of cannabis on driving, most have focused on smoked cannabis containing only THC (not CBD).
-And he didn't accurately quantify the duration of the reflex problems. "
+"While some previous studies have looked at the effects of cannabis on driving, most have focused on smoked cannabis containing only THC (not CBD).
+And they didn't accurately quantify the duration of reflex problems."

 CBD moves towards the "good list"

 There are more than 100 different cannabinoids in cannabis.
 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two most important chemicals, and THC is mainly associated with the psychoactive euphoric effects of the plant.
 In the meantime, it is increasingly being discovered that CBD confers a number of positive health outcomes.

 Cannabidiol recently became the first cannabis-derived compound ever approved by the American FDA to reduce seizures in severe forms of epilepsy.